biteworks/CopyFolderTool/README.md

 2. Unzip the folder
 3. Run "_install.bat" as admin.
 All files will be copied to "C:/Tools/CopyFolderTools"
 4. Right-click menu entry will be set automatically

+## Uninstall

+1. Run "_uninstall.bat" as admin
+2. Menu entry will be deleted and the tools folder also

 ## Usage